dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Given a DAG transport that provides reliable and causally-ordered transaction dissemination, it seems that reaching consensus on total ordering should be really simple.
-Yet, systems built using a DAG, such as
+Still, systems built using a DAG, such as
 [Swirlds Hashgraph](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf),
 [Aleph](https://arxiv.org/pdf/1908.05156.pdf),
 [Narwhal-HS](https://arxiv.org/abs/2105.11827),